-Dice Friends is LoadingReadyRun's Tabletop RPG show, available both as video and as podcast.
-It generally consist of Dungeons & Dragons 5th editions (with occasional foreys into other systems).
-As of this writing, it is currently made up of 2 larger campaigns and several mini-campaigns.
+show, available both as video and as podcast.
+It generally consist of Dungeons & Dragons

-The episodes can be found on their Youtube channel, as well as on Twitch and as podcasts on the LRR website.
+The episodes can be found on their Youtube channel, on Twitch, and as podcasts on the LRR website.

 - Dragon's Orders. the continuation of the above adventure.